Send Close Add comments: (status displays here)

 If not and I am

 Matthew is recording what the priests say.
-Thus there is no play on words here.
+Thus there is no play on words by Jesus here.
+It is interesting that the Pharisees effectively say though a play on words the following.

 Verse routeMatthew 12:39 But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas: [kjv]